alarcoka/Dungeon_of_The_Wild/README.md

 - [Development Insights](docs/development.md)

 ## Contact & Future Updates
-If you have any feedback or inquiries, please reach out to [arunavs@mun.ca](mailto:arunavs@mun.ca).
+If you have any feedback or inquiries, please reach out to [aalarcon@mun.ca](mailto:aalarcon@mun.ca).
 While the project is complete, updates may be considered based on player feedback.

 ## Acknowledgments
 For asset credits and external resources used, see [CREDITS.md](Credits.md).